Para leer este hoja informativa en español, presione aquí.

 It is important to tell your health care provider about the number of times you have missed doses or did not take your HIV drugs correctly.
 He or she may suggest a change in your dosing schedule or a drug regimen that makes adherence easier.
 Newer HIV drugs require fewer pills per day and have fewer food restrictions.
 There are also new ways to combine older drugs that make them easier to take.

-- Understand that the medications will help you fight the virus and stay well.
+- Understand that the drugs will help you fight the virus and stay well.
 If you do not think they will, you will not bother taking your pills correctly.
 If you have any doubts, talk to your health care provider or staff at an AIDS service organization (ASO).

 - Some women find that connecting their pill-taking with a higher purpose or good intention helps.
 This intention could be spiritual in nature, or something like staying healthy for the sake of family, friends, or others served by your unique gifts.

 - Use a daily activity, one that you do every day without fail (like waking up in the morning, walking your dog, brushing your teeth, or going to bed at night), to remind you to take your pills.
 When it is time to do that activity, you will know that it is also time to take your pills.
 If you have children who take medicines or vitamins, you may consider taking your HIV drugs when they take their medicine so the whole family stays healthy together.